How to Subtract Date and Time in Excel (6 Easy Ways)

 1. Getting Days, Hours, and Minutes between Dates by Combining TEXT and INT Function

-We can use the INT and TEXT function of Excel to subtract date and time in Excel.
+We can use the INT and TEXT functions of Excel to subtract dates and times in Excel.
 INT function returns the integer value of a number while the TEXT function is used to convert any numeric value into a specific format.
 We can use both of these in conjunction to subtract date and time in Excel.
 We will use the Ampersand symbol (&) to concatenate the texts.

 STEPS: